 - Learn Surya Namaskar only under the guidance of a certified Yoga teacher.

-People were used to waking up at the crack of dawn and begin their practice of SuryaNamaskar while facing the East, as that is the direction from where the Sun rises.
+People were used to waking up at the crack of dawn and beginning their practice of Suryanamaskar while facing the East, as that is the direction from where the Sun rises.
 It is said to be a mark of respect to the Sun, the sustaining energy source of life.
-People who practiced SuryaNamaskar in the evening ensured that they faced the West, as that is the direction where the Sun will set.
+People who practiced Suryanamaskar in the evening ensured that they faced the West, as that is the direction where the Sun will set.
 According to Hindu mythology, the Sun God has several names.
-People often recite prayers, including each of these names, while performing the SuryaNamaskar.
+People often recite prayers, including each of these names, while performing the Suryanamaskar.

 Discover a new and rejuvenated you by embracing Surya Namaskar as a part of your daily routine.